DylanAegbuniwe/GPUTracker/README.md

 ## Structure
 ### Web Scraper
-	- Regularly gets prices from newegg.com
+	- Regularly gets prices from newegg.com.

 ### mySQL Database
-	- List of products user is tracking
+	- List of products user is tracking.
-	- Prices of tracked products
+	- Prices of tracked products.
-	- User login details
+	- User login details.

 ### WebUI
 	- Generic home page that user can log in to or create a new account